ifesdjeen/ifesdjeen.github.com/articles/lockless_concurrency.md

 When certain threads have a priority over the others, it may result into higher-priority threads to wait for the resource and result into massive scalability issues.
-Besides all the forementioned issues, problems with locks, as it already was mentioned are hard to identify and debug.

 # Optimistic Concurrency

 Optimistic Concurrency assumes that any __Atomic Operation__ on state can be completed without interfering with others.
 Each and every operation will run without acquiring locks to the resources.
-Before comitting the result to the memory, the operation will verify that there was no modification to the resource during the update operation.
+Before committing the result to the memory, the operation will verify that there was no modification to the resource during the update operation.
 If verification discovers that data was in fact modified meanwhile, the operation will be restarted.